Digi951/SoftwarePattern/README.md

 ### Mediator Pattern
 Objects can communicate with each other via a loosely coupled mediator

+### Memento Pattern
+States of objects can be stored and restored

 ### Observer Pattern
 Several objects can subscribe to one object and will be notified when the status changes